 One strategy to avoid this tax would be to do this transaction in an Individual 401(k) instead of an IRA.
 However, not everyone is eligible for this type of plan.
 You really need to be self-employed with no employees (other than a spouse) to qualify.
 Debt within a qualified retirement plan (such as an individual 401(k) plan) is not subject to the same UBIT/UDFI taxes mentioned previously.

 When all is said and done, these strategies can help certain clients in certain situations.
 Most IRA transactions remain 100% cash deals.
 However, if a client is interested in leveraging, it is nice to know there are some options.
-We are not financial advisors or accountants, so it is best to clarify any transaction with potential tax consequences with your CPA or Financial Planner.
+Midland Trust is not a financial advisor or accountant, so it is best to clarify any transaction with potential tax consequences with your CPA or Financial Planner.